Nominations Sought for New CCC Council Members

 - A statement from the nominee of less than one page, supporting his or her nomination by describing his or her ideas for, and commitment to, advancing the work of the CCC in encouraging new research directions, engaging broader communities, and finding wider funding sources.

 Please note that in order to represent the community and provide it with a breath of different knowledge, the CCC avoids multiple Council members from the same institution (with rare exceptions, e.g., somebody moved).
-This year we are particularly interested in researchers in big data, privacy, the Internet of Things, Social Computing, Artificial Intelligence, Security, and Machine Learning.
+We need researchers from across the spectrum of computing disciplines.

 If you have any questions, please refer to the FAQ section below or contact the CCC Director, Ann Drobnis (firstname.lastname@example.org).